Sciman101/sciman101.github.io/_characters/jamie.md

     - It's outfitted with all kinds of alchemical equipment, a bedroom with a king sized bed, a storage warehouse, and a few other rooms, along with an airlock leading to the rest of the pocket dimension
  - As part of the loophole, Jamie's shop also sells non-magical beverages and snacks
  - Jamie enjoys skateboarding, which is a lot faster than walking with their short legs
  - Jamie enjoys collecting and researching antique firearms.
-They keep a brass, magic-based revolver on their person at most times, which fires a powerful, concussive blast of energy in place of bullets
+They keep a small, brass revolver on their person at most times
  - Jamie doesn't talk about their family often, and when they do they seem to suggest that they burned that bridge a while ago